Multi-Subject Test For New York State Teacher Certification Exam

 5. The elements, characteristics, and features of effective communication and collaboration in academic discussions with diverse partners (e.g., effective preparation and focus, discussion rules and strategies, recognition of diverse perspectives and cultural backgrounds).

-6. Effective oral presentation that support listener comprehension and analysis (e.g., expressing ideas with clarity and precision, sequencing ideas logically, using multimedia or visual displays), including features of spoken language (e.g., word choice, rate, pitch, tone, volume) and nonverbal cues (e.g., body language, facial expressions) that affect a speaker's ability to communicate effectively demonstrates knowledge of how language functions in different communicative contexts, including differences in grammar, usage, and meaning in different varieties of English (e.g., academic English, standard English, varieties of
+6. Effective oral presentation that support listener comprehension and analysis (e.g., expressing ideas with clarity and precision, sequencing ideas logically, using multimedia or visual displays), including features of spoken language (e.g., word choice, rate, pitch, tone, volume) and nonverbal cues (e.g., body language, facial expressions) that affect a speaker's ability to communicate effectively demonstrates knowledge of how language functions in different communicative contexts, including differences in grammar, usage, and meaning in different varieties of English (e.g., academic English, standard English, varieties of vernacular English) and language choices that affect meaning and style in written or spoken discourse.

 2.1 Instruction in Print Concepts and Phonological Awareness